 How to Make Homemade Pasta – an easy, step-by-step tutorial on how to make the best pasta of your life!
+Serve with homemade Alfredo Sauce for the perfect meal or this Beef Stroganoff!

 You haven’t really had pasta until you have made it yourself.
 From scratch.
 It is insane.
 It is insane how doughy the noodles are.
 How light you can make them.
 It is insane how much better they taste than some of that stuff you can buy at the store.
 It is what pasta should taste like.
 A small slice of heaven.
 Luxurious, indulgent and yet so simple and easy.
 Just flour and eggs, you guys.
 Flour and eggs.